Designing WordPress Pages with Claude (WP Blocks Forge)

 Step 4 — Add the skills

 Claude builds dramatically better pages when it has the right skills loaded.
-Two matter most:
+Three matter most — the two WordPress skills are ours (a free public download); the design skill is Anthropic's own, free and public:

-• frontend-design — Claude's own front-end design methodology (visual hierarchy, type scale, color roles, spacing rhythm, layout, motion, accessibility).
+- frontend-design (by Anthropic) — Claude's own front-end design methodology (visual hierarchy, type scale, color roles, spacing rhythm, layout, motion, accessibility).
 This is what makes the result look designed, not templated.
+It's free and open-source: anthropics/skills → frontend-design.

 Step 5 — Verify the connection